standoge/crontab-files/README.md

-# File movements script
+# Sorting files script
 It's a script that you can add to your crontab config or Schtask on Windows to move files depending its extension.
 For each move operation a log and snapshot will be saved

 ## How to use 💡
-Script will work on the directory that their path are in `WORKSPACE` variable.
+Script will works on the directory that their path are set in `WORKSPACE` variable in `functions.py` file.
 So, after put your path just execute:
 ```python
 python3 (py3 on Windows) main.py
 ```

+and your files will be moved depending its extension to three diferent directories.
 ### Directories:
 The script creates three directories, one for documents, other for images & videos and other for miscellaneous files where can you binary files, jupyter notebooks etc.